froboy/yusaopeny_docs/content/en/docs/user-documentation/text-editor/adding-documents.md

 title: 'Adding/Embedding Documents'
 ---

-Y USA Open Y allows you to upload and embed documents directly into a block of text, either from your computer or from the Y USA Open Y media library and browser.
+YMCA Website Services allows you to upload and embed documents directly into a block of text, either from your computer or from the YMCA Website Services media library and browser.

 {{< youtube id=5w-_bpHtTLI >}}